-The Initiates PIc. recognizes Corporate Governance as its bedrock in the attainment of the Company's goals and objectives especially as it relates to sound environmental protection, acceptable corporate social responsibility and compliance with statutory regulation.
-The Company continuously thrives in achieving best practices in accordance with the laws and regulations of Nigeria such as the Nigerian Code of Corporate Governance 2018, the Companies and Allied Matters Act 2020, Post listing rules of the Nigerian Stock Exchange, International Financial Reporting Standard etc.
+The Initiates Plc. recognizes Corporate Governance as its bedrock in the attainment of the Company's goals and objectives especially as it relates to sound environmental protection, acceptable corporate social responsibility and compliance with statutory regulation.
+The Company continuously thrives in achieving best practices in accordance with the laws and regulations of Nigeria such as the Code of Corporate Governance for Public Companies2011, the Companies and Allied Matters Act Capc20, LFN2004, Post listing rules of the Nigerian Stock Exchange, International Financial Reporting Standard etc.